Frank Ryan - Condensed Academic Profile

 Since 1992 to present, new research interest in evolutionary biology and its extrapolation to medicine.

-Honorary lecturer to Sheffield University Medical School.
+Honorary senior lecturer to Sheffield University Medical School.

 Since 2007, Honorary Research Fellow to the Department of Animal and Plant Sciences, Sheffield University.
 In 2012 this switched to the Academic Department of Medical Education, Sheffield University.